PRIMATES &

 You may find bumps, holes, folds and all kinds of skin deformations.

-In some places, you will discover pain.
+In some places, you'll discover pain.

 You can switch to pressure grooming and take care of them right away or you can make a mental note of those areas so that you can attend to them later.